-There are plenty of fun things to do in Rochester, New York’s third-largest city.
+There’s a ton of fun things to do in Rochester, N.Y.
 If you’re looking for ways to spend a visit, we’ve got all the bases covered from beer tastings to museums to amusement parks and more.

 Visitors to this popular museum will be able to take part in its interactive collection devoted to the history of play, including toys, games and video games.
 Visitors can also take a walk down “Sesame Street.”

 The Finger Lakes region is known as one of New York’s top wine producers, but it also puts out a lot of great craft beer.
 Visit the taphouses, brewpubs and tasting rooms along the beer trail: There’s over 100 to try!
 Enjoy the trail responsibly – if you’re going to imbibe, let someone else do the driving.

 Kodak (aka the Eastman Kodak Company), is headquartered in Rochester, so there’s a lot of photo history here.
 The George Eastman Museum, first opened in 1949, is the oldest museum dedicated to photography and it includes one of the oldest film archives.